scrabbletank/farhome-rules/rulesdoc.md

 *Requires Agile, 10th Level*

 Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from the next attack.

-#### Forest Kin
-*Requires proficiency in Nature, 2 Strength*

-When targeted by a wild beast or plant creature they must make a Willpower save against your Strength.
-On fail they must find a new target or the attack fails.
-Once a beast succeeds they are immune to this effect.

-#### Burst of Speed
-*Requires proficiency in Athletics*

-With a running start you can easily jump up to your Strength score in tiles, or half that from a standstill.
-When taking the sprint action you can spend 1 more AP to add your Athletics proficiency to your sprint speed instead of your Dexterity.

-#### Forager
-*Requires proficiency in Survival*

-When searching for food you find twice the amount with a successful survival roll.
-When searching for ingredients, for example when searching for apothecary ingredients, you find one extra ingredient.

-#### Intimidating Presence
-*Requires proficiency in Intimidation*

-You may use your Intimidation roll instead of your Conversation roll in conversation checks.
-In combat you can spend 5 AP to attempt to intimidate a humanoid creature within 2 tiles of you.
-The target makes a Willpower save against your Intimidation, becoming afraid of you for 1 minute on fail.

 ___
 ### Advanced